-The HHS regulations are being issued under authority of Medicare’s Inpatient Prospective Payment System, and the requirement to include hospital-acquired infections in the pay for performance program was included in the landmark health care reform law adopted earlier this year.
-The Centers for Disease Control & Prevention (CDC) estimates that 100,000 people die each year due to hospital-acquired infections and the hospital costs associated with these infections are as high as $45 billion each year.
+The HHS regulations are being issued under the landmark health care reform law adopted earlier this year and were developed as part of the Department’s five-year action plan to reduce hospital acquired infections, which are associated with nearly 100,000 deaths annually.
+The Centers for Disease Control & Prevention (CDC) estimates that the direct costs associated with hospital infections are as high as $45 billion each year.

 Starting in January 2011, hospitals will be required to report to the CDC the rates that patients develop central line associated bloodstream infections (CLABSI) in the intensive care and neonatal intensive care units.
 The CDC estimates that patients develop more than 250,000 central line associated bloodstream infections each year while in the hospital.

 Infection rate information for each hospital will be posted later that year on the federal Hospital Compare web site.
 During the first year of public reporting, Medicare payments will be tied to hospitals for reporting infection rates, but following that first year, the payments will be tied to meeting a certain standard for infection rates.